Transformation of orientation and rotation angles of synchronous satellites: Application to the Galilean moons: Transformation between the orientation angles alphaS , deltaS and theta , psi

 \subsection{Approximate transformations}

-With the exception of $s_z$, each angle and unit vector component is expressed as the sum of the Laplace pole value, a slow linear term with a rate noted $tr$, and a series noted $\Delta$ of periodic terms with small amplitudes:
+With the exception of $s_z$, each angle and unit vector component is expressed as the sum of the values of the Laplace pole coordinates, a slow linear term with a rate noted $tr$, and a series noted $\Delta$ of periodic terms with small amplitudes:

 where $t$ is the time.
-The Laplace pole values of $(s_x,s_y,s_z)$ are by definition $(0,0,1)$.
+The Laplace pole location in the coordinates of the frame attached to the Laplace frame is by definition given by $(0,0,1)$.
 The values of $\alpha_{LP}$ and $\delta_{LP}$ depend on the chosen orbital model, see Section~\ref{sec_planes}.
-The periodic terms $\Delta s_x$ and $\Delta s_y$ are the nutations in space of the spin axis (the dominant part of the nutational motion can be called precession).
+The periodic terms $\Delta s_x$ and $\Delta s_y$ are the nutations in space of the spin axis (the dominant part of the nutational motion, if it exists, can be called precession by analogy with Earth and Mars).
 The periodic parts $\Delta\alpha_S(t)$ and $\Delta\delta_S(t)$ can also be called nutations.
 In the present context of approximate transformations, all these periodic variations are considered as first order terms.
 By construction, the spin models for $s_x$ and $s_y$ also contain secular terms.
-Since for the Galilean satellites they are much smaller than the largest periodic terms, these secular terms are considered to be of second order.
-Therefore, since the spin vector is unitary, $\Delta s_z \simeq - \left(\Delta s_x^2 + \Delta s_y^2 \right)/2$ and is formally considered here as a second-order quantity.
+Since for the Galilean satellites, over a 100-year interval around J2000 (the time interval we target for the spin model), they are much smaller than the largest periodic terms, these secular terms are considered to be of second order.
+Therefore, since the spin vector is a unit vector, $\Delta s_z \simeq - \left(\Delta s_x^2 + \Delta s_y^2 \right)/2$ and is formally considered here as a second-order quantity.
 By construction, $s_z$ should also include quadratic and Poisson terms.
-Very small quadratic and Poisson terms (product between a linear term and a periodic series) are neglected here in $s_{x/y}$ and $\alpha_S/\delta_S$, because they are formally considered of order 3 or above and do not significantly improve accuracy in numerical applications.
+Very small quadratic and Poisson terms (product between a linear term and a periodic series) are also neglected here in $\alpha_S/\delta_S$, because they are formally considered of order 3 or above and do not significantly improve accuracy in numerical applications.